 This connection helps to improve reading skills, yet also enhance creativity and critical thinking skills.
 Fairy Tales are a wonderful way to introduce students to STEM because younger kids don’t often have a lot of background knowledge, but just about everyone knows popular fairy tales (and if they don’t it’s a quick read-aloud or opportunity to retell the story.)

 We’re learning that with STEM, targeting students at a younger age helps to build 21st century skills more thoroughly.
 So, for this series, we took a look at 10 Fairy Tales to help primary students to begin developing deeper thinking skills.

 This Bundle Pack includes 10 well loved fairy tales (here’s the list), a design brief and design challenge for each of the selected fairy tales as well as Interactive STEM Notebook pages (half-page) for each one.

-EDIT: I originally created this series for younger students, but I am getting feedback from middle school teachers that their students love these as well.
-So, if you teach the upper grades, you might consider these as a fun throw back challenge for your students.
+EDIT: I originally created this series for younger students, but have gotten a lot of feedback from middle school teachers that their students love these as well.
+So, if you teach the upper grades, consider these as a fun throw back challenge for your students.

 Lane specializes in STEM education, curriculum design and professional development and makes teachers’ lives easier through innovative, standards-based STEM lessons.